choria-io/schemas/README.md

 |-------------|-----------|
 |choria/signer|Signing service for remote authorization services in Swagger/OpenAPI format|

+Additional related messages are defined there like audit messages published by the signing service.

 ## MCollective Compatibility Framework for Choria Server

 A Compatibility Framework that allow the Choria Server to execute agents written in Ruby for MCollective